neyen-eu/whitepaper/docs/en/legals.md

 Within this framework, we have the obligation to proceed to an identity verification with the subscribers of the STO.
 The identity verification will be linked to an address of a portfolio of digital assets.

+## Privacy Policy

-The data collection will be done by a specialized provider and secured by us.
-The tools to store this data meet the security standards ISO 27001, ISO 27017 and ISO 27018.
+In the framework of our activity is simple, the data collection will be done by a specialized provider and secured by us.
+The tools to store this data meet the security standard ISO 27001, ISO 27017 and ISO 27018.

-Translated with www.DeepL.com/Translator (free version)
+Our policy is simple, the data will remain private and transmitted to the competent state administration only in case of legal procedures to which we must submit.

+We are aware that these data are extremely sensitive and we put a point of attention on the security of the platform that hosts them.